- What types of sites are eligible for a complimentary rating?

 Yes.
 Pre-construction, in the form of blueprint review, can be rated.
 If the project is in the design stage, organizations must have land acquired within one of the identified Ontario municipalities.

-Complimentary ratings are offered for Sites located in the following Ontario municipalities: Brampton, Greater Sudbury, Hamilton, Kitchener, London, Markham, Mississauga, Ottawa, Toronto and Windsor.
+Complimentary ratings are offered for Sites located in the following Ontario municipalities: Brampton, Greater Sudbury, Guelph, Hamilton, Kingston, Kitchener, London, Markham, Mississauga, Oakville, Ottawa, St. Catharines, Toronto, Vaughan, Waterloo and Windsor.

 These municipalities were selected for both their population size and geographic diversity.
 Full Eligibility Requirements.